This is the last week for KD Lunch until the fall. Many

-Please use the form at the bottom of this page to contact Debbie Richard.
+Please use the form at the bottom of this page to contact Coordinator, Debbie Richard.

 The Kraft Dinner Lunch program is an outreach project of Summerside Presbyterian Church in which the youth of Three Oaks Senior High, located right next door to us, are invited over every Thursday at noon to share lunch with us.